 Why It Is Done

-- After an injury, to stabilize the neck and prevent a bone fracture from causing instability or damage to the spinal cord, which may result in paralysis.
+- After an injury.
+This can help prevent a bone fracture from causing instability or damage to the spinal cord, which may result in paralysis.

-- To treat conditions such as misalignment of the vertebrae.
+- To treat conditions such as misalignment of the vertebrae or spinal deformities.

 How Well It Works

 Often spinal fusion is needed to keep the spine stable after injury, infection, or a tumor.